haim0n/haim0n.github.io/_posts/2016-02-28-openstack-location-based-vm-provisioning.markdown

 *MEC components*

-# Mobile Edge Computing In Our Use Case
+# Connecting Mobile Edge Computing And The Use Case
-Adding mobile edge computing and geo service applications to the base stations makes communication much faster, so that base stations with MEC [cloudlets](https://en.wikipedia.org/wiki/Cloudlet) will show an end to end latency of a few **miliseconds**
+Adding mobile edge computing and geo service applications to the base stations makes communication much faster, so that base stations with MEC cloudlets will show an end to end latency of a few **miliseconds**.
 ![autonomous cars](/assets/openstack-location-based-vm/autonomous-cars-mec.gif)
 *Car to car communication via MEC cloudlet, reduces the latency by several magnitude orders*